AhmadHassanX/MultiLingua/README.md

-# MultiLingua  is a simple desktop app that translates text between 20+ languages with automatic language detection and speech playback.
+# MultiLingua

-**MultiLingua Translator** is a modern, desktop-based language translation tool built with Python.
+MultiLingua Translator is a modern, desktop-based language translation tool built with Python.
 It leverages Google Translate and Text-to-Speech (TTS) technologies to provide accurate language translation, voice playback, and multilingual support—all within a clean, user-friendly interface.

 ##  Key Features